This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 How is the estate of a deceased individual administered and who is responsible for collecting in assets, paying debts, and distributing to beneficiaries?

 The personal representative or representatives (PR) appointed under a BVI grant of representation (or a foreign grant that has been re-sealed) has the sole right of, and responsibility for, administering a deceased person’s BVI situs estate.
-If foreign property is disposed by the will, separate probate applications will be needed in each of the jurisdictions in which property disposed of by the will is situated.
+If foreign property is disposed of by the will, separate probate applications will be needed in each of the jurisdictions in which property disposed of by the will is situated.

 A grant of probate or letters of administration (or a re-sealed foreign grant) is required in order to establish title to the estate and allow the PR to collect in the assets (except for assets that will vest separately, for example, by survivorship in the case of joint tenancies).